-- Listen carefully to all community opinions, attitudes, needs and discuss these with the TC and Police Department; - Engage in regular dialogue with all levels of the police department to educate and understand both the opportunities and constraints inherent to public policing; - Study programs and services, analyzing problems and needs; - Offer new proposals and recommend changes in programs, policies, and standards; - Adhere to a code of ethics;1 - Assist in providing community members with information about Purcellville's law enforcement policies and programs. - Hold town officials accountable to the community when town officials adopt or reject law enforcement policies based on CPAC's advice by explaining or amplifying explanations through diverse media on why the town officials adopted or rejected the policy recommendation.
+- Listen carefully to all community opinions, attitudes, needs and discuss these with the TC and Police Department; - Study programs and services, analyzing problems and needs; - Offer new proposals and recommend changes in programs, policies, and standards; - Adhere to a code of ethics;1 - Assist in providing community members with information about Purcellville's law enforcement policies and programs. - Hold town officials accountable to the community when town officials adopt or reject law enforcement policies based on CPAC's advice by explaining or amplifying explanations through diverse media on why the town officials adopted or rejected the policy recommendation.